oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

 ## Task 4: Review and Merge

-When the developer has completed all of the work on the issue, they will open a Pull Request for approval to merge the changes into the main branch for releasing.
+When the developer has completed all of the work on the issue, they will open a Pull Request for approval to merge the changes into the main branch for release.
 The Pull Request will trigger another build in Jenkins that will tear down their `feature` branch isolated environment (schema); it can also run any additional automated tests required.

-If the tear down and additional automated tests succeed, the **Pull Requestst** is approved and the changes are merged into the main branch for release.
+If the teardown and additional automated tests succeed, the **Pull Requestst** is approved and the changes are merged into the main branch for release.

 Back in GitHub, a notification that your `feature` branch has had recent pushes with the option to `Compare & pull request`.